billaishman/CS1/README.md

 Morning Routine:

 This program explains a morning routine based on user input.
 So if the user is asked if it is raining and the user replies “yes” then the program says to bring an umbrella.
 I made this program to:

--Take user input
+1.Take user input
--Give a different answer depending on user input
+2.Give a different answer depending on user input

 Magic 8 Ball: